WenlinMao/android-3d-model-viewer/README.md

 It is an android application with a 3D engine that can load Wavefront OBJ, STL, DAE & glTF files.
 The application is based on andresoviedo's project which can be found [here](https://github.com/andresoviedo/android-3D-model-viewer) with an additional function of loading glTF format.
 <br>
 The purpose of this application is to learn and share how to draw using OpenGLES and Android.
-The purpose for me to make a copy and edit on this project is to understand the difference between OBJ, STL, DAE, and glTF format.
+As this is my first android app, it is highly probable that there are bugs; but I will try to continue improving the app and adding more features.

 * Wafefront format (OBJ): https://en.wikipedia.org/wiki/Wavefront_.obj_file
 * STereoLithography format (STL): https://en.wikipedia.org/wiki/STL_(file_format)